njng2/ReadMe/README.md

 My name is Nancy Jennifer Ng and I am an aspiring software developer/engineer.
 I am always open to learn about anything in Computer Science!

-💻I am a 2nd-degree student and an incoming senior at Hunter College
-🎓I am currently majoring in Computer Science
+💻I am a currently pursuing my 2nd degree in Computer Science.
+🎓I am currently a junior at Hunter College.
-🔬I graduated university on May 2018.
-My first degree was a Bachelor of Science in Biology from the Unveristy at Buffalo
-🌟Fun fact: I am an undergraduate teaching assistant in Programming in C++ and Programming in Python.
+🔬I graduated university with a Bachelor of Science in Biology from the University at Buffalo on May 20th, 2018 🌟Fun fact: I am an undergraduate teaching assistant for Programming in C++ and Programming in Python at Hunter College.

 🌟I love to participate in Hackathons with friends, so feel free to reach out to me to collaborate.